-Every year, large numbers of Canadian and visiting anglers participate in sport fishing activities across Canada.
-The important socio-economic contributions of recreational fishing are felt in all of Canada’s provinces and territories, and in particular within the Great Lakes fishery defined in this report.
+Every year, anglers from all around the world come to visit and participate in recreational fishing activities across Canada.
+The important socio-economic contributions of recreational fishing are felt in all of Canada's provinces and territories, particularly in some of the more remote areas of the country.

 - Date modified: